markgbeckett/zx81/zx-forth/README.md

 * It begins with a one-byte name-length-field, like a colon definition.
 * The name-length-field is followed immediately by the name.
 * Third, a two-byte, word-length field which records the total size of the word in memory.
-* Fourth, the address of the parameter field is stored, which is later in the defintion
+* Fourth, the address of the parameter field is stored, which is later in the definition
 * Fifth is a sixteen-byte data structure containing key information about the task.
 * Finally, there is the parameter field, which contains a link to the parameter field of the word that the task actions.

-Further, the beginning (tail) and end (head) of the dictionary are stored in two system variables.
+Further, the beginning (tail) and end (head) of the dictionary are stored in two system variables, at address 0x7C88 and 0x7C8A, respectively.
 New words are added to the head of the dictionary.

 The ROM part of the dictionary is actually backwards.
-The last word in the user's dictionary has a word-length field that effectively points to the head of the ROM dictionary: that is, to `M*`.
+The last word in the user's dictionary has a word-length field that effectively points to the head of the ROM dictionary -- that is, to `M*` -- which is the first word in the dictionary.

 ## Character Stack